Sadoun-Jr/Technician-App/README.md

 ## ChangeLog

-- Migrated from introduction screen to stepper library
+- Styled third step onboarding

 ## (  ) Creating and Styling the layouts